joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 ![alt tag](https://github.com/txEn/UniversalMediaServer/blob/master/ArchSW-docs/Logical View.jpg)

 ###Process View
-Allows us to show what the system does at high-level , it is also useful to represent how all the steps within a process are complementary, making it possible, to evaluate the non-functional requirements such as performance, scalability among others.
+Allows us to show what the system does at high-level, it is also useful to represent how all the steps within a process are complementary, making it possible, to evaluate the non-functional requirements such as performance, scalability among others.

 ![alt tag](https://github.com/txEn/UniversalMediaServer/blob/master/ArchSW-docs/Process View uml.jpg)

 ###Deployement View